ceford/cefjdemos-data-jdm-help-en/articles/joomla-update/joomla-update.md

 and check the **I am aware...** checkbox to indicate you have done so.
 Then select the **Start Update** button and Joomla will install the latest version.

-The update screen shows a progress while the update is in progress.
+The update screen shows a progress bar while the update is in progress.

 ### Upload and Update